Cost of living

 Pension Credit

 This is one of the most under-claimed benefits by those of pension-age.
-If you are entitled to Pension Credit this can lead to additional help with Council Tax and free TV licences for over 75's.
 To check if you, or a family member might be entitled to Pension Credit, visit the Pension Credit calculator (Opens in a new window).

 Extra support to help with rising bills will be offered to more than 14,000 Nottinghamshire pensioners(Opens in a New Window) who currently receive Pension Credit.
 Support will be administered by Nottinghamshire County Council.